VISHVA12300/standard-calculator/README.md

 ## DESIGN STEPS:

 ### Step 1:
+Clone into the repository and create project.

 ### Step 2:
+Make the necessary changes in settings.py.

 ### Step 3:
+Create folders for html,css and js inside static.

 ### Step 4:
+Code in the html program in calc.html, style.css and index.js.

 ### Step 5:
+Runserver to get the simple calculator output.

 ### Step 6: